-In addition to general University requirements for admission to graduate studies, all applicants to the Master of Education in Curriculum and Instruction (MEDCI) degree program are required to possess teacher certification from the appropriate authority in their state or have one year of appropriate professional experience.
+In addition to general University requirements for admission to graduate studies, all applicants to the Master of Education in Curriculum and Instruction (MEDCI) degree program must have an undergraduate GPA of 2.75 for unconditional admission.
+If the applicant has a 2.50-2.74 GPA, a GRE score of 286 is also required.
+In addition to these requirements, applicants are required to possess teacher certification from the appropriate authority in their state or provide a letter of recommendation indicating at least one year of appropriate education related professional experience.